lunarlab-gatech/quad_sdk_fork/README.md

 - Added Nintendo Switch Pro Controller Config file for Joystick input.

 ## Updated Usage
-Make sure to source the ROS Noetic install, and download the [Quad-SDK Message Synchronizer](https://github.com/lunarlab-gatech/quad_sdk_message_synchronizer) into the same ROS workspace `src` folder as this repository.
+Make sure to source the ROS Noetic install, and download the [Quad-SDK Message Synchronizer](https://github.com/lunarlab-gatech/quad_sdk_message_synchronizer) into the same ROS workspace `src` folder as this repository, and then rebuild and re-source the ros workspace.

 Launch the simulation with:
 ```